ucsb-cs148-s21/1pm-t3-course-recommender/team/contributions/CONTRIBS.md

 # Contributions

 ## Jiarui Zhu
 I have 39 commits.
-I initially setup the springboot backend and react frontend fromework.
+I initially setup the springboot backend and react frontend framework.
 I setup the framework for the Survey page, Course List page, and Result page.
 I setup the local storage that stores the input from user.
 I setup the API all in React that gets course information data from UCSB Developer API.